 Download a copy of the PX1 Alfalfa factsheet.

-PX1 Alfalfa is a high performing, highly winter active variety bred from elite parent material from Australia and the USA.
+PX1 is a high performing, highly winter active variety bred from elite parent material from Australia and the USA.
 It demonstrates extremely fast establishment and will provide high year round forage yield, which means it can be adapted to various farming systems.
 PX1 has an erect plant habit and early flowering time.
 PX1 is perfectly suited to cut and carry operations.

 - Highly winter active rating of 10